Hybrid Tea Quick Facts:

 Hybrid tea is the oldest group of roses classified as modern garden roses.
 They were created in 1867 by a chance crossing of the hybrid perpetuals and tea rose varieties.

 Autumn (October - November) and early spring are the ideal times to plant your roses.
 If you receive your rose in summer, remove all packaging immediately, and place the potted rose outside in a sunny spot.
-Keep well watered and plant as soon as you can into the ground or into a large pot.
+Keep well watered and plant as soon as possible into the ground or a large pot.
 Please note that the height of summer is a key growth time for your plant and there's more risk of damaging the roots when planting or potting.
 Please take extra care.

 If you receive your rose in winter, remove all packaging and make sure the soil is damp.
 Store your rose in an unheated shed/greenhouse to protect the plant from frosts until early spring, the perfect time for planting.

 Remove the entire rose plant from its container and gently tease out the roots.
 Prune any that are damaged or broken, then plant the rose with the bud union at ground level.
-Back fill any gaps with the soil mix you made earlier but do not pack the soil too tightly around the new rose.
+Backfill any gaps with the soil mix you made earlier but do not pack the soil too tightly around the new rose.

 If you plan to keep your rose in a pot, please note that hybrid tea roses tend to have very long roots.
 To grow successfully, they will need to be planted in deep containers with drainage, giving the plant plenty of space for the roots to spread out and establish.
 We would advise that you choose a container at least 40cm deep.